 - Adjunct therapy with corticosteroids (methylprednisolone and/or prednisone) and anti-IL-6 tocilizumab was provided in 68% and 4.5% of patients, respectively.

 - Factors such as greater glucocorticoid use in the hydroxychloroquine groups and the nonrandomized study design suggested this data may be flawed and that prospective, randomized controlled studies were needed to validate these results.

-Use of hydroxychloroquine is controversial, and has been politicized in the U.S. by some groups.
-Various studies have reported both a positive and negative effect, and data may not be robust: it may be nonrandomized, retrospective, observational or from a small sample size of patients.
+Use of hydroxychloroquine is controversial, and has been politicized in the U.S. by various groups.
+Mixed studies have reported both a positive and negative effect, and data may not be robust or reliable: it can include data from study reviews, nonrandomized groups, retrospective research, observational data or from a statistically small sample size of patients.

 Research for COVID is often quick to be published in non-peer reviewed, preprint online services due to the urgency of the pandemic.
 However, in general, preprint data should not be used to guide clinical practice.
 In addition, some hydroxychloroquine studies have been retracted due to lack of confidence in the data, including a Lancet study and one from the NEJM.

 What is hydroxychloroquine used to treat?